Vonage/vivid-3/libs/components/src/lib/layout/README.md

 ### Column Basis

-Use the `column-basis` attribute to set the initial preferred `measure` of a column.
+Use the `column-basis` attribute to set the initial preferred `min-width` of a column.
-Use `block` to stack elements one above the other.
+Use `block` to get full-width elements stacking one after the other.

 - Type: `'small'` | `'medium'` | `'large'` | `'block'`
 - Default: `'medium'`